NREL/dgen/README.md

 * ``` role = "postgres" ``` ( in /../dgen/python/data_functions.py)    --> same as the owner of the restored database
 * ``` role = "postgres" ``` ( in /../dgen/python/settings.py)                --> same as the owner of the restored database

+D. Make sure you set the load_path variable correctly in config.py to the exact location of the load file that corresponds to the analysis you're running.

-D. Open "dgen_model.py" in the Spyder IDE and hit the large green arrow "play button" near the upper left to run the model.
+E. Open "dgen_model.py" in the Spyder IDE and hit the large green arrow "play button" near the upper left to run the model.

-E. Results from the model run will be placed in a table called "agent_outputs" within a newly created schema in the connected database.
+F. Results from the model run will be placed in a table called "agent_outputs" within a newly created schema in the connected database.
 Because the database will not persist once a docker container is termianted, these results will need to be saved locally.

 1. To backup the whole database, including the results from the completed run, please run the following command in terminal after changing the save path and database name:

 ```
-   $ pg_dump dgen_db -f '/../path_to_save_directory/dgen_db.sql'
+   $ docker exec <container_id> pg_dumpall -U postgres > '/../path_to_save_directory/dgen_db.sql'
 ```

 - this .sql file can be restored in the same way as was detailed above.